Population Health and Social Emergency Medicine

 Academic vs. community positions

-The decision between academic and community positions depends on the physician’s desire for research; academic programs traditionally have increased access to funding as compared to community programs.
-Other factors to help make this decision include desired location for employment and the hospital’s current and/or willingness for future involvement in programs that focus on improving population health.
+The decision between academic and community positions depends on the physician’s desire for research; academic programs traditionally have increased access to funding compared to community programs.
+Other factors to consider include geographical location and the hospital’s current — and/or willingness for future — involvement in programs that focus on improving population health.
+Regardless of setting, socially minded EM physicians are needed to improve ED operations related to social needs, challenge outdated policies, and advocate for the community.

 IN-DEPTH FELLOWSHIP INFORMATION